jasonbower/Procedural-Star-Generator/README.md

 ### Visual Studio:

-1. Open `Procedural-Star-Generator.sln` in Visual Studio.
+1. Open `Procedural-Star-Generator.slnx` in Visual Studio.
 2. Select the desired build configuration (`Debug` or `Release`).
 3. Build the project with `Ctrl + Shift + B`.
 4. Run the program with `Ctrl + F5`.